Pacific Union College: Campus and facilities

-Since 2007, Bon Appétite has catered the PUC Dining Commons; they serve exclusively vegetarian and vegan menu items sourced from local producers, in accordance with Adventist health beliefs and the company's own catering methods.
+Since 2007, Bon Appétite has catered the PUC Dining Commons.
+It serves exclusively vegetarian and vegan menu items sourced from local producers, in accordance with Adventist health beliefs and the company's own catering methods.
 During winter 2011, the Commons saw heavy renovations which redesigned the cafeteria's architectural style and expanded its space.
 In 2021, supply chain shortages caused by COVID-19 disrupted the kitchen's ability to source local ingredients.

 The college's main library is the Nelson Memorial Library, with holdings of around 150,000 books.
-It also houses the Pitcairn Islands Study Center, with "one of the world’s largest collections of material" about the islands – according to PUC's General Catalog – as well as literary collections for various figures in Adventist history.
+It also houses the Pitcairn Islands Study Center, with a collection of materials about the Pitcairn Islands, as well as literary collections for various figures in Adventist history.
 In 2011, the library was renovated at a cost of over a million dollars.

 Albion Field Station

 The college owns as operates the Albion Field Station, in Mendocino County, on the Albion River by the Pacific coast.
 Though the station was designed for educational purposes, and PUC's biology department makes use of the river's tide pools and estuaries for course learning, its cabins and other facilities have made it a center of broader student life, and sees visits from other departments.